 A course withdrawal, a course repetition, a course incomplete, and a noncredit course are counted in the total credits hours attempted; however, a remedial course for which no credit is awarded but that is successfully passed is not counted as credit hours completed/earned for financial assistance eligibility purposes.
 Credit hours forgiven under EWU’s Academic Policy for bankruptcy will not count as hours attempted if the student granted bankruptcy earns a 2.0 GPA by the end of the academic year in which the bankruptcy was granted.
 However, federal student aid program regulations make no provision for the concept of academic bankruptcy.
 For financial aid purposes,

 EWU must always include courses applicable toward a student’s degree and academic progress.

 Frequency of Monitoring and Evaluation

-Edward Waters College will review a student’s progress at the end of each academic year.
-For this purpose, the Edward Waters College academic year is defined as the following:
+Edward Waters University will review a student’s progress at the end of each academic year.
+For this purpose, the Edward Waters University academic year is defined as the following:

 Two traditional semesters of 15-16 weeks of course work occurring between August 1 and May 31.
 Term-based CLIMB programs are evaluated at the completion of the second term.

 At the end of the Spring semester (end of academic year), the Financial Aid Office will determine whether or not a financial aid recipient is making Satisfactory Academic Progress toward their degree and is thus qualified to receive financial aid for the next semester.
 A student’s progress is measured both qualitatively and quantitatively.

 Qualitative progress is measured based on cumulative grade point average.
 Edward Waters University standards for maintaining qualitative progress are as follows: